5ilver/phphoo5/README.md

-// phphoo5 - a yahoo-like link directory written for PHP5
+// phphoo5 - a yahoo-like link directory for PHP5
 // 2014 AGM
 //
 // This program is free software; you can redistribute it and/or